SE2-Team-14/Project-SE2-2020/docs/Sprint retrospective  3.md

 We estimated 10h in code review but at this point of the developement process we found a way to program which is good for everyone so 7h of code review were necessary.

 - What lessons did you learn (both positive and negative) in this sprint?
+We have improved our capability to estimate works.
+We maybe gave too much importance to the conflicting stakeholders feedback, and that caused unnecassary extra work trying to satisfy everything.

 - Which improvement goals set in the previous retrospective were you able to achieve?
 We improved the estimation of tasks but we overestimated olny the code review time.